kiwi0fruit/misc/pdf_and_word_killer.md

 If to implement it all together as a ready to use solution - that would be a killer.

-* nbviewer is almost ideal at server side actually: https://github.com/jupyter/nbviewer/issues/778
+* [nbviewer](https://github.com/jupyter/nbviewer/issues/778) is almost ideal at server side actually,
-* pandoctools are almost ideal for writing in Atom and exporting to ipynb: https://github.com/kiwi0fruit/pandoctools/issues/14
+* [pandoctools](https://github.com/kiwi0fruit/pandoctools/issues/14) are almost ideal for writing in Atom and exporting to ipynb.

 But still lot of work to do.

-* https://help.plot.ly/json-chart-schema/ can be used for interactive graphics with plot.ly plugin.
+* [plot.ly json chart schema](https://help.plot.ly/json-chart-schema/) can be used for interactive graphics with plot.ly plugin.

 ## [Discuss on GitHub](https://github.com/kiwi0fruit/misc/issues/1)